How Much Is the Average Slip and Fall Settlement in Pennsylvania?

 Before filing a personal injury claim, your attorney will estimate the potential damages.
 Since the total impact on the plaintiff may not be known at this early stage, the amount is often revised to a higher figure.

 For example, suppose a doctor later determines a second surgery is necessary.
-In that case, the costs of the additional operation, the pain and suffering it causes, and the impact of lost income while recuperating need to be added to the damages.
+In that case, the costs of the additional operation, the pain and suffering it causes, and the impact of lost income while reasonable person is recuperating need to be added to the damages.

 During the discovery process, your attorney will continue investigating the claim and building its case, including adding to your damages when necessary.
 Before the case settles or goes to trial, your lawyer will have a complete tally that includes economic damages, general damages, and punitive damages.